..for teams selected for the 2023 event updated: 15 June 2023

 All of the other activities associated with the Gala Day will be on the Minster (north) side of the same stretch of river.

-Each team will be allocated two free parking spaces in the Esplanade Car Park, Leeman Road, for cars or small vans not exceeding 4.5m in length – no trailers.
+Each team will be allocated either one or two free parking spaces (depending on availability) in the Esplanade Car Park, Leeman Road, for cars or small vans not exceeding 4.5m in length – no trailers.
 This will take up the whole of the car park, so no additional spaces can be made available.
-If you wish to bring a vehicle longer than 4.5m (but not more than 6m), it will be necessary to book one of the few spaces which will accommodate such vehicles in advance.
-Vehicles longer than 4.5m, which have not been pre-booked, may have to be turned away.
+If you wish to bring a team vehicle longer than 4.5m (but not more than 7.0m), it will be necessary to pre-book one of the few spaces which will accommodate such vehicles.
+Notices will be sent to teams several weeks ahead of the event to allow these "larger" spaces to be booked.
+Vehicles longer than 4.5m, which have not been pre-booked, are likely to be turned away on the day.

 The entrance to the Car Park, marked ‘A’ on the Location Plan and the Site Plan, is between Westgate Apartments and the War Memorial Gardens, where a Rotarian Steward will be on duty.
 The Car Park will otherwise be closed for the day.
-Each team will be sent two Parking Permits for the Esplanade Car Park shortly before the event, which should be displayed on the vehicles’ dashboards.
+Each team will be sent (electronically) one, or two, individualised Parking Permits (or one large vehicle permit if booked) for the Esplanade Car Park shortly before the event, which should be printed our and displayed on the vehicles’ dashboards.
 If you need to leave and return to the Esplanade Car Park during the day, retain your Permit on the dashboard to allow re-entry.

 Other parking is available in public car parks further along Leeman Road, off Tanner Row and in Nunnery Lane, or on the opposite side of the river in Marygate Car Park – see Location Plan.
 There are also Park & Ride services on the approach roads into the City.